20 Things To Do Thanksgiving Weekend in NYC with Kids

 1. Light Up the Night

-Five holiday light shows are set to twinkle this season and will be ablaze for the long holiday weekend.
-Take the ferry to Staten Island for the NYC Winter Lantern Festival at Snug Harbor; head to the Bronx Zoo for the return of its Holiday Lights show, see a brand new lantern show at the Queens County Farm Museum, or catch the sparkling displays at the Brooklyn Botanic Garden's Lightscape or NYBG's Glow.
+The holiday light shows are set to twinkle this season and will be ablaze for the long holiday weekend.
+Take the ferry to Staten Island for the NYC Winter Lantern Festival at its new location in the SIUH Community Park baseball stadium; head to the Bronx Zoo for its popular Holiday Lights, see the second year of Illuminate the Farm at the Queens County Farm Museum, or catch the sparkling displays at the Brooklyn Botanic Garden's Lightscape and NYBG's Glow.
+Citi Field hosts a brand new experience and the largest light show in the country with its Amaze Light Festival.

 2. Dive Into a Slimy Good Time